jbequ5/SAGE-Enigma-Subnet/VISION.md

 Local innovation is enhanced by collective breakthroughs.
 Honest contribution is rewarded through transparent provenance and scoring.
 As more participants join and Enigma models become accessible to everyone, the flywheel strengthens — turning decentralized effort into collective capability that benefits the entire community and the broader Bittensor ecosystem.

-This is the People’s Intelligence Layer — built by the many, owned by the many, and designed so that the people who build it are the ones who
+This is the People’s Intelligence Layer — built by the many, owned by the many, and designed so that the people who build it are the ones who win.